Canadian Centre for Diversity and Inclusion: Awards of Success

-In their first year, the awards went to Simon Fish, General Counsel, BMO Financial Group (Senior Executive of the Year), Normand St. Gelais, Director, Diversity & Inclusion, Sodexo (Diversity and Inclusion Practitioner of the Year), and Malinda Smith, Professor, University of Alberta.
+In their first year, the awards went to Simon Fish, general counsel, BMO Financial Group (Senior Executive of the Year); Normand St. Gelais, director, diversity & inclusion, Sodexo (Diversity and Inclusion Practitioner of the Year); and Malinda Smith, professor, University of Alberta.

-Educational Campaigns
+Campaigns

 CCDI has released several educational campaigns to raise awareness and inspire discussion on diversity and inclusion in Canada.

 TalkingASL

-To help raise awareness of available resources related to American Sign Language (ASL, in French Langue des Signes Québécoise or LSQ) CCDI created TalkingASL.ca (in French ParlantLSQ.ca) - a free library of ASL related resources in Canada.
+To help raise awareness of available resources related to American Sign Language (ASL, in French Langue des Signes Québécoise or LSQ) CCDI created TalkingASL.ca (in French ParlantLSQ.ca) - a free library ofASL related resources in Canada.

 Sochi Olympics

 In view of the 2014 Olympic protests of Russian anti-gay laws, the (then) Canadian Institute of Diversity and Inclusion released a humorous public service announcement to draw attention to the ongoing anti-gay laws controversy coupled with the Olympics being held in Russia.
 In it the jest that the Games have always been a little gay, and should be kept that way.